 “And it’s something that has just continued to grow.
 A lot of people say Newcastle isn’t as happening as it used to be but it’s quite the opposite.
 It’s thriving.”

-One recent example of just how strong the scene is, was the West Best Bloc Fest held in October 2022.
-This ambitious, sold-out festival activated six venues in Newcastle West – The Family Hotel, The Happy Wombat, The Rogue Scholar, Jams Karaoke, The Star Hotel and Papa’s Bagels – with more than 60 Newcastle bands over a full day of tunes.
+One recent example of just how strong the scene is, is the West Best Bloc Fest.
+This ambitious festival activated nine venues in Newcastle with more than 100 Newcastle bands over a full day of tunes.

 Aside from being in a town that loves the energy of a gig, fantastic music and sound production courses at Newcastle TAFE, the Newcastle Conservatorium of Music, a supportive musical community, and top-class recording studios such as Sawtooth and Novotone, give Newcastle musicians opportunities that are rarely available in other regional centres.